 In terms of standard drinks, booze consumption can be classified into moderate drinking and heavy drinking.
-A standard drink is defined as 4 oz of wines,1 shot of 80 proof booze, or 14 ounces of beer.
-It’s considered that a moderate ethanol intake involves 1 standard drink for women and 2 standard drinks for men.
-Heavy drinking involves more than 3 standard drinks for women and 4 standard drinks for men.
+A standard drink is defined as 4 oz of wines, one shot of 80 proof booze, or 14 ounces of beer.
+It’s considered that a moderate ethanol intake involves one standard drink for women and two standard drinks for men.
+Heavy drinking involves more than three standard drinks for women and four standard drinks for men.

 Even though it’s widely known that ethanol produces harmful effects, that they have a potential to become a mentally and socially destroying addiction to alcohol, and that it’s able to cloud judgment, millions of people around the world consume it daily.
 One of the factors that greatly increase the consumption of alcoholic beverages is a physiological effect called alcohol tolerance.
 This physiological process represents the body’s ability to tolerate amounts of ethanol that would otherwise produce dangerous effects on the individual’s health.

 The Definition Of Alcohol Tolerance

-You’re probably wondering what is alcohol tolerance.
+You’re probably wondering what alcohol tolerance is.
 It represents the body’s capacity to tolerate large quantities of ethanol.
 Because alcoholics chronically consume excessive amounts of booze, their bodies require larger quantities to produce similar effects to what a non-frequent or new drinker would experience after a few standard drinks.